qua-platform/qua-libs/Tutorials/intro-to-octave/README.md

 This file shows an example of how to run a program with a setup containing a set of OPX + Octave.
 The Octave config defined in ``configuration.py`` is passed to the Quantum Machine Manager to enable the communication with the previously declared Octave unit.

-The one can run the QUA program as usual assuming that the Octave's clock has been set and the Octave has been calibrated by running `octave_clock_and_calibration.py`.
+Then one can run the QUA program as usual assuming that the Octave's clock has been set and the Octave has been calibrated by running `octave_clock_and_calibration.py`.

 ## [set_octave.py](set_octave.py)
-This file contains the relevant octave commands for initiating the Octave.
+This file contains the relevant octave commands for initializing the Octave.

 Let's talk about each function separately: